 Reality: A hard hat is one of those devices in which you should never judge a book by its cover unless you’re using the color to identify the profession or work environment it’s used in.
 You should avoid trying to decorate the helmet with paint or stickers.

-This is because the chemicals found in many paints and sticker adhesives are capable of damaging the shell of the hat and preventing you from noticing them.
+This is because the chemicals found in many paints and sticker adhesives can damage the hat’s shell and prevent you from noticing it.
 After all, the stickers are covering up the evidence.

 d) You Can Wear Your Hat Backward or in Any other Direction